brauliovillalobos/data-management-1047197/README.md

 # DM
-Repository of the Data Management Course at Sapienza University
+Repository of the Data Management Course of the Data Science Master's Degree at Sapienza University.